Taghrid-M/seminar-03/sm3_intro_to_stat.md

 variable could assume, the probability of height taking on any one exact specific value is zero.
 For this reason, we speak in ranges of values.

-So in the chart above, we can see that the probability of a person we pick at from the red curve at random having a height greater than 150 cm is less than that same probability for a person picked at random from the blue curve.
-To obtain the probability values, we would integrate under the curves the area to the right of 150 cm.
+    QUIZ!

+    Which of the above the above two distributions have a higher likelihood of you picking a person taller than 150 cm? why is that?

 Here are a few more probability density plots for the normal distribution with different means and standard deviations.
 We recommend